Date of Degree

 Copyright 2011 Samuel Van Horne

 Van Horne, Samuel Alexander.
-"An activity-theory analysis of how college students revise after writing center conferences." doctoral dissertation, University of Iowa, 2011.
+"An activity-theory analysis of how college students revise after writing center conferences."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.